FisherMouHu/DisneyFilmStore-Rails/Guideline.md

     end
     ```

-- ### Add Shopper, Cart, Lineitem, Access to the White List
+- ### Add Shopper, Cart, Lineitem, Access to the White List in their Controller

     ``` ruby
     skip_before_action :authorize
     ```

-- ### Add New and Create Order to the White List
+- ### Add New and Create Order to the White List in its Controller

     ``` ruby
     skip_before_action :authorize, only: [:new, :create]